Elekester/Starlit-Village/Guides/Catching Up.md

 For your low level armor and weapons, I suggest staying as budget as possible.
 You can buy some really good augments in the Personal Shop for just 1,000 N-meseta each.
 The below augments can be bought off of the Player Shop for about 1k each, making it easy to buy 40 of each and apply them to your weapons.

+Once you obtain your high level armor and weapons consider investing in either budget or Best in Slot gear.

+#### Ultra Budget Augments

 |Melee Weapon|Ranged Weapon|Tech Weapon|
 |:----|:--------|:-------|
 |Might IV|Precision IV|Technique IV|